This post may contain affiliate links. Read our disclosure policy here.

 We have a Big Berkey (2.25) gallons for our family of 5.
 Of course, I bought it when we were a family of 2 and we didn’t need so much water so things have changed a bit now but it still works very well for our family.
 On occasion, we do have to fill it more than once a day.
 A Big Berkey would be perfect for a family of 4 if you have more family members, I would recommend the Royal Berkey (3.25 gallons).

 The Berkey comes with a 2-year manufacturer warranty but when purchased through The Berkey Filters Store, it is extended to a lifetime warranty on all the new full-size stainless steel systems.

-I hope that this helps you make an informed decision about Berkey Water Systems.
+I hope that this berkey water filter review helps you make an informed decision about Berkey Water Systems.
 It truly is one of my absolute kitchen must-haves and I know that it will be for many years to come.

-Please note, Berkey has not paid for my opinion of their product, they are simply sponsoring the giveaway.
+Please note, Berkey has not paid for my opinion of their product.
 Any thoughts or opinions on the Berkey system are totally my own, based on experience.
 We honestly love this system and know you will too.

 This post on the Berkey Water Filter was originally published on Little House Living in November 2018.
 It has been updated as of January 2023.